kendrahs/Capstone1Ecommerse/README.md

 One interesting piece of code I wrote in this project was

-I used online resources like Bing AI to help me remember HTML elements, w3schools to validate my code
+I used online resources like Bing AI to help me remember HTML elements, w3schools to validate my code, and Bootstrap documentation for CSS classes, and Stackoverflow to solve some bugs.
+I also had the assistance from my wonderful instructor, Matt.